Michigan’s Paid Medical Leave Act takes effect on or about March 22, 2019. Here’s what you need to know.

 - For covered employees, allow to use up to 40 hours PTO annually and/or carry over up to 40 hours annually

-- Leave accrues starting March 1, 2019; or upon start of employment; or (if written policy) 90 days after start of employment
+- Leave accrues starting March 1, 2019 or upon start of employment (although written policy can prevent use of accrued time until 90 days after start of employment)

 - Award covered employees 40 hours PTO at outset of year